Andraž Šporar: Arminia Bielefeld (loan)

 On 25 June 2017, Šporar joined 2.
 Bundesliga side Arminia Bielefeld on loan for the 2017–18 season.

 Slovan Bratislava

-Šporar joined the Slovak Super Liga side Slovan Bratislava in January 2018 for a reported fee of €600,000.
-He helped the team win the 2017–18 Slovak Cup.
-In the 2018–19 season, he won the Slovak title and became the Slovak league's best goalscorer, scoring 29 goals and tying the record for most goals scored in a season.
+Šporar joined the Slovak First League side Slovan Bratislava in January 2018 for a reported fee of €600,000.
+In his first season, he won the 2017–18 Slovak Cup.
+In the 2018–19 season, Slovan won the league title, and Šporar became the league's top scorer with 29 goals, equaling the record for the number of goals scored in a season in the Slovak First League.

 Sporting

 On 23 January 2020, Šporar transferred to Sporting CP on a five-year contract for a transfer fee of €6 million, making him the most expensive player in the history of the Slovak Super Liga.
 With bonuses, the total transfer fee may eventually rise above €7 million.

 Braga (loan)

 On 1 February 2021, Šporar joined Braga on loan for the remainder of the 2020–21 season.